- Describe and enforce internal and external reporting procedures.

 A staff member has witnessed suspected abuse.
 The abuse happened in her good friend's house and will likely impact the community.
 She is a mandated reporter, but she might not think that this applies outside of work.

 You should say, "Katie, it sounds like that little girl is in immediate danger.
 Are you in a safe place?
 You need to hang up and call the police.
-We can call FAP and CPS together if you want to.
+We can call FAP, law enforcement, and CPS together if you want to.
 I'll get the numbers for you.
 Call me back as soon as you are off the phone with the police."

 Reporting child abuse and neglect is never an easy thing to do.
 It is never comfortable for anyone who must grapple with the idea of a child being in danger.
 The best we can do, though, is to help staff members feel supported and prepared to take the right steps and protect a child.

-Because reporting requirements and procedures vary widely, each staff member must know the specific procedures for making a report in your workplace.
-Download and print the Reporting Plan.
-Make sure each staff member has a copy and completes it with information relevant to your program.
+As a program leader, it is your responsibility to ensure that staff members know the program's specific procedures for reporting suspected cases of abuse and neglect.
+Print the My Program's Reporting Procedures handout and review each section of the form with all staff members.
+Make sure that all staff members have a copy and complete it with information relevant to your program.
 Store or post the document in an accessible area of your program or office.

 Then make sure you have the most up-to-date Department of Defense Hotline reporting poster.
 You can download and print it to post in your classroom or program.
 This should be posted for families and visitors to see.

-Reporting Child Abuse and Neglect: Role Play Cards
+Familial Child Abuse and Neglect: Role Play Scenarios

 Center for the Study of Social Policy (2020).
 Strengthening Families: A Protective Factors Framework. https://cssp.org/our-work/projects/protective-factors-framework/